 But he also sees the plan in it when we can’t.
 A goodness that may benefit others more than we will ever understand or glimpse this side of eternity.

-Just as God loved His beloved son Jesus and was proud of Him, so He feels about you, His daughter.
+Just as God loved His beloved son Jesus and was proud of Him, so He feels about you.

 For more faith-based encouragement on this special needs journey, subscribe and receive this downloadable freebie: